 Go deeper: Looker Studio Integration

 Qwairy provides 12 dedicated Looker Studio data sources: performance-overview, prompt-performance, competitor-metrics, source-domains, source-urls, tag-performance, keyword-performance, answer-details, shopping-insights, local-insights, search-insights, and social-insights.
-Each connects directly to your Qwairy account and refreshes automatically.
+Each connects directly to your Qwairy account and refreshes automatically (daily by default).

 Build a master GEO dashboard by combining the performance-overview connector (visibility trends), competitor-metrics connector (share of voice over time), and tag-performance connector (segmented by topic or funnel stage).
-Share the dashboard link with your team — it will always show current data without any manual update steps.
+Share the dashboard link with your team — it always shows current data without any manual update steps.
+You can also use Looker Studio’s own scheduled email delivery to send a PDF snapshot to stakeholders on a fixed cadence.

 Complete the picture: API + Shared Views